INL Bureau · Office Profiles

 Deterrence Tools

-7031c and "3c" visa restrictions targeting TCO enablers and their associates; Narcotics and TOC Rewards Programs offering up to $25M per tip; and State concurrence for OFAC sanctions under E.O.
-14059 and E.O.
-13581 to disrupt and dismantle criminal organizations.
+Manages 7031c visa restrictions targeting corrupt foreign officials and new "3c" visa restrictions targeting TCO enablers; Narcotics and TOC Rewards Programs offering up to $25M for actionable tips for wanted international criminals; and State concurrence for OFAC sanctions under E.O.
+14059 (illicit drugs) and E.O.
+13581 (TOC).

 📋